tkoenig1/coarray-tutorial/tutorial.md

 Another possibilility currently under development is the [shared memory coarray branch](https://gcc.gnu.org/git/?p=gcc.git;a=tree;h=refs/heads/devel/coarray_native;hb=refs/heads/devel/coarray_native).
-This is currently under active development, but does not yet have all features implemented.
+This will work without any additional libraries and currently under active development, but does not yet have all features implemented.

 ## Using ifort